 Bus Lane Enforcement

 In order to help buses get ahead of traffic congestion – especially during peak hours – we have designated bus lanes along many routes in the city.
-To make sure they’re as effective as possible at keeping buses running on time we will be operating bus lane enforcement in the city centre from July 2013.
+To make sure they’re as effective as possible at keeping buses running on time we are operating bus lane enforcement in the city centre.

-In the future we will extend the enforcement across the city in areas where there is a problem with bus lane abuse.
+We are in the process of extending bus lane enforcement across the city in areas where there is a problem with bus lane abuse.
+This will be done using a combination of fixed bus lane enforcement cameras and car-mounted mobile cameras.

 How does enforcement happen?